jaknow01/API-django/LittleLemon/tests/README.md

 ```
 pytest . -v
 ```
-or tests individual components such as
+or test individual components such as
 ```
 pytest test_categories.py -v
 ```